LFilipePacheco/farm-holdings-integration/README.md

 ## Why a holdings baseline matters

-Monitoring a Nitrates Vulnerable Zone means, before anything else, *knowing* it: the agricultural surface, the number of farm holdings, the livestock numbers — and, for each of these variables, their spatial distribution.
-Contamination data only becomes interpretable when read against these pressure indicators: comparing the evolution of nitrate concentrations with the evolution of agricultural area, holdings and animals is what turns monitoring into diagnosis.
+Monitoring a Nitrates Vulnerable Zone means, before anything else, *knowing* it: the agricultural area, the number of farm holdings, the livestock numbers — and, for each of these variables, their spatial distribution.
+Contamination data only becomes interpretable when read against these pressure indicators: comparing the evolution of nitrate concentrations with the evolution of agricultural area, holdings and livestock is what turns monitoring into diagnosis.
 That comparison requires a **stabilised, repeatable methodology** — if the way holdings are counted changes from year to year, the time series is meaningless.